 *Veterans Day (Nov 11 - Tue) - Hats off to all veterans.
 The odd thing about this holiday is that all federal employees get the day off even if they aren't veterans, while veterans who don't work for the government still have to punch in.
 Whose day is this again?

 *Thanksgiving Day (Nov 27 - Thu) - Yum!
 I'm always thankful for a reason to stuff myself like a sausage, watch some football and fall into a coma on the couch.
 Too bad it only happens once a year.

 Hanukkah (Dec 22-29 Mon-Mon) - The Festival of Lights.

 A centuries old traditional Jewish holiday that somehow gracefully managed to escape the blight of commercialism.

-(Hallmark fun fact: An estimated 2.2 billion cards are sent for Christmas each year)
+(Hallmark fun fact: An estimated 2.2 billion cards were sent for Christmas last year)

-Kwanzaa (Dec 26-Jan 1 Sat-Fri) - Seven days to celebrate.
+Kwanzaa (Dec 26-Jan 1 Fri-Thu) - Seven days to celebrate.
 Now THAT'S a party!